-Stock Based Compensation Expense
+Stock-Based Compensation Expense

-The compensation cost for stock options and RSUs which have been recorded within selling, general and administrative expenses related to the Company's equity incentive plans was \$1.9 million for the thirteen weeks ended April 29, 2017, and \$1.5 million for the thirteen weeks ended April 30, 2016.
+The compensation cost for stock options and RSUs which have been recorded within selling, general and administrative expenses related to the Company's equity incentive plans was \$1.6 million and \$1.9 million for the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.

-As of April 29, 2017 there was \$17.3 million of total unrecognized compensation cost related to non-vested stock-based compensation arrangements.
-That cost is expected to be recognized over a weighted average period of 2.7 years as of April 29, 2017.
+As of May 5, 2018 there was \$18.7 million of total unrecognized compensation cost related to non-vested stock-based compensation arrangements.
+That cost is expected to be recognized over a weighted average period of 2.9 years.
 Compensation costs related to awards are recognized using the straight-line method.

-(8) Transactions with Related Parties
+(9) Transactions with Related Parties

 The Company has entered into five non-cancelable operating leases with related parties for office and store locations.
-Ollie's has made \$0.3 million in rent payments to such related parties during each of the thirteen weeks ended April 29, 2017 and April 30, 2016.
+Ollie's made \$0.4 million and \$0.3 million in rent payments to such related parties during each of the thirteen weeks ended May 5, 2018 and April 29, 2017, respectively.